Support Us Button Widget

 Table of Contents

-You’ve just opened a door into the magical — and immenseworld of fungi.
+You’ve just opened a door into the magical — and immense — world of fungi.

 Mushrooms play a big role in PNW culture.
-Many people enjoy cooking them into their favorite homemade dish, or just savoring those someone else has prepared.
+Many people enjoy cooking them into their favorite homemade dish, or simply savoring those someone else has prepared.
 For others, the joy comes from experiencing nature firsthand and doing the dirty work.
 The hunting and harvesting, that is.

 A baking sheet full of spongy, dried mushrooms.